Correspondent Banker Builds on Farm, U.S. Navy Experience

 That’s also what led Perry to leave his job in accounting to pursue a banking career.

 “My accounting experience has been great for my banking career, because it has helped me to better understand my customers’ financials,” Perry notes.
 “But I didn’t like being stuck in the office every day.
 I love getting out and meeting people, going to their place of business and understanding how it ticks.
 Banking was a great way to combine my knowledge of accounting with my love of working with people.
 It was a natural fit.”

 After meeting some of Bell’s management team, Perry grew to admire the company and joined Bell in 2015 as a commercial/business banker before joining Bell’s correspondent banking team in 2018.

 “I’m excited, not only to work with banks in the metro area, but also in smaller communities across the state,” Perry comments.
 “Being from a small town, I understand that the bank is often the focal point of a community.”

 Perry has a bachelor’s degree in accounting and a master’s degree in business administration from St. Cloud State University.
-He lives in Maple Grove, Minn., with his wife, Carly, and their 3 children.
+He and his wife, Carly live in Maple Grove, Minn., and have 3 children.